NielsZondervan/Scientific_text_mining_methodology/README.md

 3)	Processing, statistical analysis, and clustering
 4)	Presentation of results using generalized and tailor-made visualizations

-Visualisation examples are provided for ready to publisch heatmaps, network graphs, line plots, bar plots, bubble plots and dendrograms.
-This method supports both automated and manual grouping of either or both Terms and Documents and provided examples for each.
+Visualisation examples are provided for ready to publish heatmaps, network graphs, line plots, bar plots, bubble plots and dendrograms.
+This method supports both automated and manual grouping of either or both Terms and Documents, and provides examples for each.

 # Code